uberalex/uberalex.github.io/projects/index.md

 This project would look to explore the different possible uses for Word Embeddings, and in particular how to improve their consistency and reliability on different-sized collections of documents.

+## Experiments in Reddit
+Reddit is a large-scale, highly diverse, online community.
+Some possible project ideas in this area include:

+1. Evolution of language on reddits: how do specific terms appear and disappear in reddit discussions?
+2. Inter-community spread: where do links appear first, and how are they spread across different reddits?

+## Dual-Screen Websites

+Modern Javascript allows realtime communication between different clients using the [WebRTC standard](http://www.webrtc.org/).
+Two possible projects here:

+1. Realtime web-based game development which accommodates both mobile and desktop
+2. Web-based presentations controlled by the phone: developing a tool which can allow a presenter view on a phone (or other web browser page) to control a slide deck.

+## Interactive Infographics

+Data-based story telling is a highly significant trend in journalism and in media.
+This would look at the creation of tools for creating interactive info-graphics that include features such as live data, adaptive views and personalisation.